 There are no plans to change the minimum wage in Kansas this year.
-But there are conversations about increasing the minimum wage rate in 2021 and bey
+But there are conversations about increasing the minimum wage rate in with legislation that is currently being proposed.

 Are there plans to change the Kansas minimum wage beyond 2022?

 Some business owners caution against raising Kansas state minimum wage too high.
 The cost of living in Kansas is not as high as it is in major cities like New York City, Los Angeles, and Seattle, so business owners hope lawmakers keep that in mind when deciding on the new minimum wage in Kansas.